csmcrlw/filesfilter/README.md

 # filesfilter
 # Files filter for Windows
-Warning: both filesfilter.exe and main.py file need to be in the same directory with your source and destination folders!
+Warning: both filesfilter.exe and main.py need to be in the same directory with your source and destination folders!
 ![image](https://user-images.githubusercontent.com/100966918/191128720-3c4c4050-ad88-4a6c-aa3c-f6afd7a65642.png)
 - In this case, the source folder (Telegram Desktop), the destination folder (python learning) and the executable file are in the Desktop directory.
 # For Python users: